 What if an employee has already exhausted their 28 weeks' Statutory Sick Pay (SSP) entitlement?

 If the employee has already exhausted their 28 weeks SSP entitlement, they won’t be entitled to any more even if it is related to coronavirus.
 They should be given the SSP1 form and advised to claim Universal Credit / Employment and Support Allowance.
 Employees on long term sick leave can be furloughed.

-Those with profits up to £50,000 per annum will be able to apply for a grant worth 80% of their average monthly profits over last 3 years up to £2,500 pm.
-The scheme is open to those across UK for at least 3 months and will be extended for longer if necessary.
+Those with profits up to £50,000 per annum will be able to apply for a grant worth 80 per cent of their average monthly profits over last three years up to £2,500 pm.
+The scheme is open to those across UK for at least three months and will be extended for longer if necessary.
 The scheme essentially covers the same income as employees under the Job Retention Scheme.

 What if an employee wants time off to look after someone affected by coronavirus?

 It is clear from the PHE guidance that those with coronavirus symptoms and any family members should self-isolate and they would therefore be entitled to SSP.
 The guidance on the extremely high risk and shielded makes it clear that they should also self-isolate.
 On that basis they should be entitled to SSP as well.